What do blow/bottle flies look like?

 What do blow/bottle flies eat?

 As mentioned above, these flies feed on decaying meats, carcasses, and garbage.
-They are also attracted to plants that give off a rotting meat smell.
+They are also attracted to plants with a rotten meat smell.

 DIY blow/bottle fly prevention and control tips

-Blow/bottle flies are very dangerous pests to have infesting your home because they feed, breed, and live on rotting organic materials and carry on their bodies and legs some very dangerous bacteria and diseases that they can contaminate homes, food, and food prep areas with.
+Blow/bottle flies are very dangerous pests to have infesting your home because they feed, breed, and live on rotting organic materials.
+This means that they carry some very dangerous bacteria and diseases on their bodies and legs that contaminate homes, food, and food prep areas.

-To help prevent blow/bottle flies from being attracted to your property you should make sure that trash is placed in cans that have tight fitting or locking lids to keep the trash contained until pick up day.
-It is also important to makes sure that pet excrement is cleaned-up from your yard daily.
+To help prevent blow/bottle flies from being attracted to your property, you should make sure that trash is placed in cans that have tight-fitting or locking lids to keep the trash contained until pick-up day.
+It is also important to make sure that pet excrement is cleaned up daily from your yard.
 If gardens or fruit trees are located on your property, make sure to pick up items that have fallen to the ground.

 Inspect your home’s doors and windows and caulk any gaps that are found around them and make sure that screens are completely intact.
 Seal any cracks found in exterior walls of the foundation.
 Inside of your home, it is a good idea to regularly remove garbage, routinely wash dirty dishes, and store food in sealed containers or in the refrigerator.
 Make sure to keep counters and floors in kitchen and pantry areas clean and free of spills and crumbs.